Homas/ioc2rpz/README.md

-#  ioc2rpz - makes your threat intelligence actionable
+#  ioc2rpz makes your threat intelligence actionable
-turns your threat intelligence into RPZ feeds. ioc2rpz is a place there threat intelligence meets DNS
+ioc2rpz is a place there threat intelligence meets DNS.
 ## Overview
+ioc2rpz transforms IOC feeds into response policy zones.
+Currently local files, http/https/ftp URLs are supported as sources of indicators.
+You can do file transfers or REST API calls to retrive indicators from remote servers.

 ## How to use
 You can use ioc2rpz with any DNS server which supports Responce Policy Zones e.g. recent versions of bind.
+A sample bind's configuration file is provided in cfg folder.

 ## ioc2rpz vs bind:
 - ioc2rpz built to handle RPZ distribution only